Last Updated on June 29, 2022 by Rebecca Huff

 In the end, if I had to choose only one, I would go with the one from Trader Joe’s, mainly because the price was so much better and the color more consistent which is apparently better for cooking.
 Although, I’ll probably add to my collection from Amazon as the selection is pretty good.
 If you are wondering as I did, if Himalayan Salt is sustainable, it is, but you could read up on it here.

-Update: Pets need to be kept away from salt blocks and salt lamps as they could lick them and get very sick.
+Disclaimer: Pets need to be kept away from salt blocks and salt lamps as they could lick them and get very sick.
 Just let onions and garlic can make cats and dogs sick, so please take precautions with fur babies.
+Also, if you begin to see large fissures in your salt block, take care when heating.